For Civil Society Groups In Uganda, Access to Information is Key

 Heard of the Yes Men?
 They are the incredibly straight-faced and gutsy duo that dare to go on the BBC TV and Radio, claiming to be from Dow Chemicals and announcing that Dow will compensate the victims of the Bhopal, India catastrophe with $12 billion from selling all assets related to Union Carbide Corp.
 Dow … Read More.

-World Bank discusses Trade and Climate Change
+World Bank Discusses Trade and Climate Change

 The World Bank, along with two other NGOs, held a panel discussion today on the trade implications of the ongoing climate negotiations.
 The final presentation, on Technology Transfer and Climate Change was the most substantive, as detailed below.
 The presentations did not address either labeling schemes, standards, border carbon adjustments, or subsidies.
 For an in … Read More.